ibmdbanalytics/ibmdbpy/docs/source/index.rst

 How the geospatial functions work
 ---------------------------------

 The ibmdbpy package now supports geospatial functions!
-It provides a Python interface for data manipulation and access to in-database algorithms in IBM dashDB and IBM DB2 Spatial Extender.
-It identifies the geometry column for spatial tables and enables the user to perform spatial queries based upon this column.
+It provides a Python interface to in-database data-manipulation algorithms in Db2.
+It identifies the geometry column for spatial tables and lets you run spatial queries based on the data in this column.
 The results are fetched and formatted into the corresponding data structure, for example, an IdaGeoDataframe.

 The following scenario illustrates how spatial functions work.

-We can create an IDA geo data frame that points to a sample table in dashDB:
+We can create an IDA geo data frame that points to a sample table:

 >>> from ibmdbpy import IdaDataBase, IdaGeoDataFrame
 >>> idadb = IdaDataBase('DASHDB')